Blosc/JBlosc/Benchmarks.md

 ![alt text](https://github.com/Blosc/jblosc/blob/master/benchmarks/2017_04_14_08_48_silesia/testcase2.jpg "Decompression")

-The full benchmark is available at folder benchmarks
+The full benchmark is available at folder benchmarks.

 You can add jblosc to the benchmark drivers available in jvm-compressor-benchmark.
 Following these steps: